gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 ```

 ### Text2DBPedia_KG
-directly convert a text to a knowledge graph linked to DBpedia
+convert a text to a DBpedia knowledge graph
 ```python
 {
 	"text": "I live in Abu Dhabi but study in Dubai."